Lemonaire/tgBot/README.md

 1. orz command.
 Everyone except lemon could be orzed by using this command.
 2. ping command.
 Make sure that the bot is working.
 3. report_orz_lemon_text command.
 When the group members try to orz lemon, lemon could use this command to report the text.
 Then the text will be inserted into the database, so that it will be detected automatically next time.
+4. mute.
+Lemon can use this command to mute one of the chat members for five minutes.

 ### config.js
 Defined the configuration.